scattered-gonk/scattered-gonk.github.io/README.md

+# SqueakyFlotilla Cybersecurity Research Group

-# Windows 95 Theme for Jekyll
+# We used the Windows 95 Theme for Jekyll to create our site

 ![ss](https://github.com/h01000110/windows-95/raw/gh-pages/screenshot_2.png)